 Actual practicing medical doctors are usually exempt from the evil evil title, probably because it's hard not to get behind a surgeon or doctor who actively works at saving people's lives, even if they're a jerk.
 Those who aren't in a Medical Drama tend to get less slack on this...
 In a nutshell, it's a mitigating factor, not an exception.
 (See "Mad Doctor")

 Interestingly, it's actually possible to get a doctorate in the study of evil.
 The field is called Ponerology, although very few universities actually offer such a degree.
-May or may not be issued by GannonUniversity.
 Definitely issued by the Academy of Evil.

 Compare Mad Scientist, which is often synonymous with this.
-See also Not That Kind of Doctor.
+When they're Not That Kind of Doctor, there's overlap with Aristocrats Are Evil, in that the title is an indicator.note Given that The United States eschewed the title system, this may well be their replacement trope.
 Not to be confused with Morally Ambiguous Ducktorate (though it's also related to evil).

 The Doctor from Black Cat.
 Evil.
 Although technically his superpower is healing (e.g. reattaching limbs), he's much more interested in the pursuit of knowledge, to the point where he's perfectly happy to conduct human experiments and attempt to vivisect a little girl.